This Is How I Cook

 • Reduce to low-medium heat, cover, and simmer for two hours.
 Remove the cover and add raisins if desired.
 Continue cooking on low heat for 30 more minutes.

-• This is where you may add more water if you prefer a more liquid soup.
+• At this point you may add more water or broth if you prefer a more liquid soup.

 This easy recipe popped into my head as something to bring to a friend of mine’s mother who is on a medically restrictive diet.